moderndatacompany/dataos.info/docs/resources/depot/index.md

 <aside class="callout">
-🗣 If you do not possess these tags, contact the DataOS Operator or Administrator within your organization to assign you the necessary tag or the use case for the creation of the depot.
+🗣 If you do not possess these tags, contact the DataOS Operator or Administrator within your organization to assign you the necessary tag or the use case for the creation of the Depot.

 </aside>